ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - 198.4 km one way with 6.0 km/kWh and 16.6 kWh/100km, 197.6 km back with 6.3 km/kWh and 15.9 km/kWh.
 - also shown is the average, minimum and maximum State Of Charge percentage and average, minimum and maximum of 12 Volt percentage.
 - for better readability zero values are left out, because of configuration show_zero_values = False
-- At the end, averages are shown based on the data so far, TRIPAVG, DAYAVG, WEEKAVG, MONTHAVG and the predicition for a year: YEARLY
+- At the end, averages are shown based on the data so far, TRIPAVG, DAYAVG, WEEKAVG, MONTHAVG and the prediction for a year: YEARLY

 The SOC% can be used to see your habits about charging.
 Because wrongly someone posted for the IONIQ 5:
 > My dealer told me that Hyundai has no restrictions on battery charging.
 So that it is not an issue to just load up to 100% (and leave it).
 Have you heard any stories other than this?